CarmenPastorA/food-classifier/README.md

-# 🍽️ Food Image Classifier - Deep Learning API
+# 🍽️ Food Image Classifier

 This project uses Deep Learning with PyTorch to classify food images.
 It provides a FastAPI REST backend and a simple UI for testing.